Last fact-checked: 6 December 2018

-When people are considering dentures, people often think of full dentures when they think about dentures – the ones that replace a whole upper or lower arch of teeth.
-However, there are many more denture-wearers about than most people are aware of – as there are a great number of people who wear a denture in place of one or two missing teeth.
+When people are considering dentures, people often think of full dentures–the ones that replace a whole upper or lower arch of teeth.
+However, there are many more denture-wearers than most people are aware of–as there are a great number of people who wear a denture in place of one or two missing teeth.

-Dentures offer a number of benefits – the main one is to enable you to chew your food properly – which is particularly true if you have lost most of your teeth.
+Dentures offer a number of benefits: the main one is to enable you to chew your food properly, which is particularly important if you have lost most of your teeth.
 It’s no fun if you can’t get your teeth into that juicy steak.

-Aesthetic, or cosmetic, reasons are another reason for people wearing dentures.
-A gummy or gappy smile is not attractive.
+Aesthetic, or cosmetic, reasons are another reason for people wearing dentures, to help improve a gummy or gappy smile and restore your self-confidence.

-Yet another reason, and perhaps most important to consider is that dentures may offer an important factor in maintaining oral health.
-Gaps in your dentition may not only be painful or uncomfortable on the exposed gum (particularly if you are eating certain types of food, like potato chips – or crisps, as they’re called in the UK) but surrounding teeth that no longer have support next to them gradually start to move into the gap – and this, in turn, could cause you problems with your bite as well as contributing to periodontal disease.
+Yet another reason, and perhaps most important to consider is that dentures help contribute in maintaining good oral health.
+Gaps in your dentition may not only be painful or uncomfortable on the exposed gum (particularly if you are eating certain types of food, like potato chips – or crisps, as they’re called in the UK) but surrounding teeth that no longer have support next to them gradually start to move into the gap, and this, in turn, could cause you problems with your bite as well as contributing to periodontal disease.

 Almost all dental procedures are a reasonably good option to have as a dental tourist, but some offer great savings that can make a real difference to certain groups.
-Dentures are mostly (but not always) worn by retirees and this group often has to find ways of making their pension go further.
+Dentures are mostly (but not always) worn by retirees and this group often has to find ways of making their social security, pensions and savings go further.

-Some savvy pensioners from the United States regularly make the trip to Mexico for dental care.
-Along the Border in Mexico there are plenty of dental clinics offering affordable, high-quality care to patients from the US and Canada.
-In fact, it is such a popular business that some locations have become tourist attractions in their own right – but for dentistry.
-Algodones is one such place, attracting thousands of visitors each day – with many of them arriving specifically for dental treatment.
+Every year, hundreds of thousands of savvy North Americans regularly make the trip to Mexico for dental care.
+Along the border in Mexico, you can find dozens of excellent dental clinics offering affordable, high-quality care to patients from the US and Canada.
+In fact, dental travel is becoming so popular that some locations have become tourist attractions in their own right.
+For dentistry.
+Algodones is one such place, attracting thousands of visitors each day arriving specifically for dental treatment.

 Getting dentures as a dental tourist is a good option.
-You can save a considerable amount on both full and partial dentures and even if you upgrade to a higher-quality material, it will still cost less than the cheapest dentures at home.
+You can save 40-70% on both full and partial dentures and even if you upgrade to a higher-quality material, it will still cost less than the cheapest dentures at home.

 1: Provide a thorough examination and x-rays of your jaw and gums and